alphajuliet/genpwd-ui/README.md

 # GenPwd UI

-This is a standalone UI that accesses the GenPwd back end FaaS service.
+This is a standalone UI that accesses the [GenPwd FaaS](https://github.com/alphajuliet/genpwd-faas/) back end.